Sapporo Teine

 Sapporo Teine Accommodation

 Sapporo hotels to enjoy the buzz of this big city.
-For convenience choose a hotel on or near the Hokkaido Resort Liner bus route, or near the major subway stations such as Odori, Susukino or Sapporo.
+For convenience, you may want to choose a hotel near the major subway stations such as Odori, Susukino or Sapporo.

 The base areas of both Highland and Olympia have well developed facilities that include cafeterias and lockers.
-Equipment rental can be included in a transport and lift ticket package, and they also have performance skis and snowboards for hire.
+Equipment rental is readily available and the rental outlets have standard and performance skis and snowboards.
 Ski or snowboard lessons in English can be provided in a private format.
-The rate for a one on one private lesson for 4 hours is ¥24,000 (2011 rate).

 Sapporo Teine is reasonably well set up for families.
-Childcare is available for kids aged 1-6 at a cost of ¥3,000-¥3,500 per day, and there is a Kids Park where little tackers can go tubing or sledding (or sledging as the Japanese sometimes call it!).
+Childcare is available for kids aged 1-6, and there is a kids’ park where little tackers can go tubing or sledding (or sledging as the Japanese sometimes call it!).